NOR-WEST GAME FISHING CLUB (INC.)

 Bookings, Allocations and Deposits

-Booking applications for the island open in October and remain open as per the forms in the Logbook.
+Booking applications for the island open in October and remain open as per the down loaded forms in the club web site.
 Allocations are then made in the first week of month following the lodgment of application.
 The booking application must be accompanied by a deposit of $1000.
-If the allocated week is not suitable it can be rejected provided such rejection is made known to the allocating officer before the end of the calendar year.
+If the allocated week is not suitable it can be rejected provided such rejection is made known to the allocating officer within TWO weeks of offer.
 In that circumstance the deposit is refundable.
 If the allocated week is acceptable a balance deposit of $2000 is required.
 This creates an obligation on the group to utilize the week and an obligation on the Club to hold the week available for the group.
 If the balance deposit is not paid by the due date the week in question will be reallocated and the deposit paid will be forfeited.
 These measures have become necessary due to some groups making cancellations just prior or even worse during the season.
 In those circumstances experience has shown that it is impossible to find another taker for that week.
 Members must understand that an abandoned week means that Si Bon must remain in Dampier and the skipper must be flown to Perth and back.
 These and other fixed costs remain notwithstanding that the allocated week is not utilised.
 For various reasons the Club season is designed to run continuously.